DR Congo national football team: Rise and near World Cup miss

-In the 2015 Africa Cup of Nations, DR Congo again drew all three group matches but this time finished second in the group behind Tunisia, and therefore advanced to the quarter-finals to play their rivals Republic of Congo, a match in which the Leopards came from two goals down to win 4–2.
+In the 2015 Africa Cup of Nations, DR Congo again drew all three group matches but this time finished second in the group behind Tunisia, and therefore advanced to the quarter-finals to play their rivals Congo (Republic), a match in which the Leopards came from two goals down to win 4–2.
 However, they were knocked out by the Ivory Coast 3–1 in the semi-finals.
 They ended up finishing third, beating Equatorial Guinea on penalties, after the third place match finished 0–0 in regulation time.

 DR Congo under Ibengé improved radically and had an outstanding performance for many decades in a World Cup qualification.
 During the 2018 FIFA World Cup qualification, DR Congo was grouped with Libya, Tunisia and Guinea.
 DR Congo managed an outstanding performance, beating Libya and Guinea home and away, but missed the chance after losing 1–2 to eventual World Cup qualifier Tunisia in Tunis and drew 2–2 at home to the same opponent.

+Second World Cup appearance

+DR Congo finished second behind Senegal in the 2026 World Cup qualification Group B, before defeating both Cameroon and Nigeria in the second round.
+In the inter-confederation play-offs, they secured a 1–0 extra-time victory over Jamaica to qualify for the 2026 FIFA World Cup, marking their second World Cup appearance after 1974.
+The day after, the authorities announced a public holiday in the country for people to celebrate the achievement.
+On 17 June 2026, during the group-stage, Yoane Wissa scored the country's first ever World Cup goal against Portugal in Houston in an unexpected 1–1 draw, also claiming the country's first ever point in the tournament.
+On 27 June, DR Congo qualified for the knockout stage for the first time after achieving their first World Cup victory, a 3–1 win over Uzbekistan, in Atlanta.
+Yoane Wissa and Fiston Mayele scored goals against Uzbekistan.

+On 1 July 2026, during the round of 32, DR Congo lost to England in 2–1 match in Atlanta, after shockingly leading during the first half of the game thanks to a goal by Brian Cipenga seven minutes into the match.
+Yoane Wissa took another shot at 42 minutes, which would have doubled the lead for DR Congo, but the ball hit the right side goalpost.
+Goalkeeper Lionel Mpasi made multiple saves during the match, including two against England's Jude Bellingham, but at 75 minutes Harry Kane scored a goal, and followed it up with another one at 86 minutes, which, ultimately, gave England the 2-1 victory.